19 Travel Trends for 2022

-What to learn: While this is good news for travel agents, it means that hoteliers need to put extra effort to encourage direct travel bookings from their websites.
-While updating your marketing strategies you can include meta search advertising and meta search optimization more.
+What to learn: While this is good news for travel agents, it means that hoteliers need to put extra effort into encouraging direct travel bookings from their websites.
+While updating your marketing strategies, you can include meta search advertising and meta search optimization more.

 If you are not familiar with meta search engines, take a look at our blog article.

 More than one-third of millennials save so they can travel, compared with just 10 percent of baby boomers.
 (Skift)

 Speaking of demographic changes, millennials are much more prone to saving money to splurge for travel in comparison to boomers, according to this finding presented.
 This dynamic younger generation gives great importance to new travel experiences and saves money for their travel expenditures.